Garcinia: Uses

-Species
+Selected species

-As of December 2024, Kew's Plants of the World Online lists nearly 400 accepted species.
-Selected species include:
+As of December 2024, Kew's Plants of the World Online lists more than 400 accepted species, which include:

 Genetic Diversity

 The genetic diversity of 22 Garcinia accessions was analyzed using peroxidase, RAPD markers, and gene sequence-specific amplification polymorphism (GSSAP).
 Genetic diversity assessment revealed low genetic variation among them.
 Phylogenetic analysis indicated that Garcinia species clustered into five groups at a mean similarity coefficient of 0.54.
 This study showed that the G. magostana accessions can be clearly distinguished by combined peroxidase, RAPD, and gene sequence-specific amplification polymorphism.